cucapra/pollen/README.md

 ```
 git clone https://github.com/cucapra/pollen.git
 ```
 and run `flit install -s --user` from the root directory.
+You may need to install [flit].
 Then follow the instructions below to set up our dependencies, `calyx` and `odgi`.

 #### Calyx